Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

 	The Collection in Java is a framework that provides an architecture to store and manipulate the group of objects.

 	Java Collections can achieve all the operations that you perform on a data such as searching, sorting, insertion, manipulation, and deletion.

+	Java Collection means a single unit of objects.
+Java Collection framework provides many interfaces (Set, List, Queue, Deque) and classes (ArrayList, Vector, LinkedList, PriorityQueue, HashSet, LinkedHashSet, TreeSet).

+	*What is a framework in Java

+	It provides readymade architecture.
+	It represents a set of classes and interfaces.
+	It is optional.

+	*What is Collection framework

+	The Collection framework represents a unified architecture for storing and manipulating a group of objects.
+It has:

+	1.Interfaces and its implementations, i.e., classes
+	2.Algorithm

+**59. Java Non-generic Vs. Generic Collection ?**

+	Java collection framework was non-generic before JDK 1.5.
+Since 1.5, it is generic.

+	Java new generic collection allows you to have only one type of object in a collection.
+Now it is type-safe, so typecasting is not required at runtime.

+	Let's see the old non-generic example of creating a Java collection.

+	ArrayList list=new ArrayList();//creating old non-generic arraylist
+	Let's see the new generic example of creating java collection.

+	ArrayList<String> list=new ArrayList<String>();//creating new generic arraylist

+	In a generic collection, we specify the type in angular braces.
+Now ArrayList is forced to have the only specified type of object in it.
+	If you try to add another type of object, it gives a compile-time error.

+**60. what is List Interface from collection in java ?**

+	List interface is the child interface of Collection interface.
+It inhibits a list type data structure in which we can store the ordered collection of objects.
+It can have duplicate values.

+	List interface is implemented by the classes ArrayList, LinkedList, Vector, and Stack.

+	To instantiate the List interface, we must use :

+	List <data-type> list1= new ArrayList();
+	List <data-type> list2 = new LinkedList();
+	List <data-type> list3 = new Vector();
+	List <data-type> list4 = new Stack();
+	There are various methods in List interface that can be used to insert, delete, and access the elements from the list.

+**61. ArrayList in Java ?**

+	Java ArrayList class uses a dynamic array for storing the elements.
+It is like an array, but there is no size limit.
+	We can add or remove elements anytime.
+So, it is much more flexible than the traditional array.
+It is found in the java.util package.
+	It is like the Vector in C++.

+	The ArrayList in Java can have the duplicate elements also.
+It implements the List interface so we can use all the methods of the List interface here.
+The ArrayList maintains the insertion order internally.

+	It inherits the AbstractList class and implements List interface.

+	The important points about the Java ArrayList class are:

+	1.Java ArrayList class can contain duplicate elements.
+	2.Java ArrayList class maintains insertion order.
+	3.Java ArrayList class is non synchronized.
+	4.Java ArrayList allows random access because the array works on an index basis.
+	5.In ArrayList, manipulation is a little bit slower than the LinkedList in Java because a lot of shifting needs to occur if any element is removed from the array list.
+	6.We can not create an array list of the primitive types, such as int, float, char, etc. It is required to use the required wrapper class in such cases.
+For example:

+	  ArrayList<int> al = ArrayList<int>(); // does not work
+	  ArrayList<Integer> al = new ArrayList<Integer>(); // works fine

+	7.Java ArrayList gets initialized by the size.
+The size is dynamic in the array list, which varies according to the elements getting added or removed from the list.

+	Java ArrayList Example

+ 	public class ArrayListExample1{
+ 		public static void main(String args[]){
+  		ArrayList<String> list=new ArrayList<String>();//Creating arraylist
+      		list.add("Mango");//Adding object in arraylist
+      		list.add("Apple");
+      		list.add("Banana");
+      		list.add("Grapes");
+      		//Printing the arraylist object
+      		System.out.println(list);
+ 		}
+	}

+**61.